Skip to main content

 CSO Advisor Resources

 The Student Involvement Center has created the following resources to assist you as advisors in guiding students’ development through co-curricular involvement.
-While these resources are far from comprehensive, they address a few of the most common issues that advisors face.
-From working to make sure that events are safe to assessing the development of leaders, we hope that these resources are useful to you.
+While these resources are far from comprehensive, they address a few of the most common issues that advisors face, including ensuring that events are safe and assessing the development of leaders.

-Chartered student organizations should submit, to the VP of student organizations, an official CSO advisor agreement.
+Chartered student organizations should submit, to the vice president of student organizations, an official CSO advisor agreement (PDF).

-At Saint Louis University, student group advising is looked to as more hands-on and purposeful than years ago when advising was more about providing the necessary signatures.
-We first recognize that each student group at Saint Louis University is unique in their make-up and needs and will thus require different approaches from the advisor, but we hope these CSO Advisor Tips will help set the foundation in ultimately creating an individualistic advising approach.
+At Saint Louis University, student group advising is looked to as hands-on and purposeful rather than when advising was more about providing the necessary signatures.
+We first recognize that each student group at Saint Louis University is unique in their makeup and needs and will thus require different approaches from the advisor, but we hope these CSO Advisor Tips will set the foundation to create an individualistic advising approach.

 Learn more about advising through the American College Personnel Association, Commission on Student Involvement’s advising manual.

-If you wish to provide feedback, or require additional assistance, please do not hesitate to contact us at involvement@slu.edu.
+If you wish to provide feedback, or require additional assistance, contact us at involvement@slu.edu.

 Frequently Asked Questions about CSOs